dupdob/articles/mutationTesting/mutation testing.md

 utility code**.

-For me, those survivors are signs of slight ugliness that should be fixed but may not be due to external constraints.
+For me, those survivors are signs of slight ugliness that should be fixed but may not be due to external constraints, **in the context of NFluent**.
 As I said earlier, I suspect this is the largest group, 25-30% of the overall population (in NFluent case).